Many people with lung cancer have difficulty breathing and shortness of breath (dyspnoea) before or after diagnosis.

-Pleurodesis means closing the pleural cavity.
+Pleurodesis is a way to close the pleural cavity.
 Your doctors might recommend this procedure if the fluid builds up again after you have had a pleural tap.
-It may be done by a thoracic surgeon or respiratory physician in one of two ways, depending on how well you are and what you would prefer:
+It may be done by a thoracic surgeon or respiratory physician in one of 2 ways, depending on how well you are and what you would prefer:

 This method uses a keyhole approach called video-assisted thoracoscopic surgery (VATS).
 You will be given a general anaesthetic, then a tiny video camera and operating instruments will be passed through one or more small cuts in the chest.
 After all fluid has been drained, the surgeon then injects some sterile talcum powder into the pleural cavity.
 This causes inflammation that helps fuse the 2 layers of the pleura together and prevents fluid from building up again.
 You will stay in hospital for a few days.